F-Goldmann/RecipeApp-Preview/README.md

 # Recipe App
-This is a short overview of the main features of my private app.
+This is a short overview of the main features of my app.
+The UI is developed using Jetpack Compose.

 If you are interested to see more feel free to reach out to me.

 _the app is currently only available in german_